hylandtechoutreach/hackathon/Activities/PresentationsWorkshop/README.md

 - [The Number Four](ShuffleSlides/Four.pptx)
 - [Interior Design for Beginners](ShuffleSlides/InteriorDesign.pptx)
 - [How To Make A Splash In The World Of Business](ShuffleSlides/Business.pptx)

+Follow this process to facilitate the activity:

+1. Make sure all the presentations are downloaded and opened
+1. Show students the list of presentation titles (on the [workshop homepage](StudentDesc.md))
+1. Ask for students to volunteer to present, and let them choose from the list of lectures
+1. Put the chosen PowerPoint in presentation mode, and control the flow through the slides
+    - Try to keep each lecture around **3 minutes** (about 30 seconds per slide)
+    - Don't let any students get too far off the rails
+    - Make sure each student adds at least _some_ original commentary for each slide

+The activity is meant to be strictly for fun, so hopefully the students enjoy it!

 ## Agenda